 GoPros are best known for video, but I often get asked whether they can take still photos too.
 The answer is yes, they most certainly can take still photos.
-They don’t go about things in quite the same way as more traditional cameras, but if you play to their strengths, they can create some interesting and unique shots.
+They don’t go about things in quite the same way as more traditional cameras, but if you play to their strengths rather than fighting their quirks, they can create some interesting and unique shots.
 I’ve posted more examples separately.

 All GoPros can take still photos as JPGs.